patwadden/cm-snippets/README.md

 #### Wine Lock Up - With Image Left
 **Note:** The register button must have `id="reservation-pinnacle"` for the overlay to work.

+Adding the `arrow` class to the button adds an arrow to the right of the text

 ```
 <div class="wine layoutfix">
 	<div class="bottle">